MG Software.

 Structure or freedom?
 NestJS brings Angular-like architecture with dependency injection, Express offers maximum flexibility.
 Which Node.js framework do you pick?

-NestJS and Express serve fundamentally different needs.
+NestJS and Express serve fundamentally different needs in the Node.js ecosystem.
 NestJS provides a complete, structured architecture ideal for large teams and complex applications.
-Dependency injection, modules, and built-in microservice support make it an enterprise-worthy framework.
-Express offers maximum freedom and a minimal learning curve, perfect for small projects and rapid prototypes.
-For projects that will be developed beyond six months, NestJS's structure saves time long-term.
-For short projects, Express is more efficient.
+Dependency injection, modules, guards, interceptors, and built-in microservice support make it an enterprise-worthy framework comparable to Spring Boot in the Java ecosystem.
+Automatic OpenAPI documentation and class-validator integration save hours of boilerplate code.
+Express offers maximum freedom and a minimal learning curve, perfect for small projects, prototypes, and lightweight API layers.
+For projects developed beyond six months with a team of more than three developers, NestJS's structure saves significant maintenance costs long-term.
+For short projects and small teams, Express is more efficient due to the absence of architectural overhead.

 NestJS and Express Node.js frameworks compared